 Heading from Anegada BVI To Jost Van Dyke

 The trip back is smooth and uneventful.
 You can sail back anywhere you want if you are bareboating your yacht.
 Just exit the marked channel then pick a spot to head.
 If you are on a crewed charter yacht, grab a drink and enjoy the downwind sail stretched out on the trampoline to relax.
 Many sail from here to Jost Van Dyke as it’s usually a dead downwind sail.
 This sail takes you right over the wreck of the Chikuzen, which is at about the halfway point.
 Its a fantastic scuba dive if the conditions permit.
 Some other options are Cane Garden Bay, Guana Island, Mountain Point, Marina Cay, or the Dog islands.
 Do troll baits, or lure’s both to and from Anegada if you enjoy fishing.
 Many a Mahi Mahi and mackerel have ended up on the bbq from these waters.
 During Whale season, keep an eye out for humpbacks that pass through here from January through to the end of April.
 The first sighting is often the spray of water when they come up to breathe.

 How do I get to Anegada British Virgin Islands

 We have Fully Crewed, Captain Only, and Bareboat Charter Yachts that can get you to this out of the way unique destination.
 If you would like to bareboat your catamaran, there are several of the bareboat fleet companies that have a guide taking a flotilla out to Anegada safely weekly.
-Check out a few of Stephanies Favorite Crewed Charter Yachts Looking for more Virgin Island Holiday charter options?
-No problem!
-Use our yacht search to find more and fine-tune your perfect Caribbean vacation.
+Check out 5 reasons to sail the British Virgin Islands.